 Sometimes a specialist, clinic, hospital or other network provider you are using might leave the plan.
 If this happens, and it is a provider you see on a regular basis, you will be sent notification at least 30 days prior to the provider's termination effective date.
-If you continue seeing the provider after the termination effective date, the services may not be covered by the plan.
-Should you decide to switch to another contracted provider.
-Member Services can assist you in finding and selecting provider.
+If you continue seeing the provider after the termination effective date, you may have to pay for these services yourself.
+If you decide to switch to another network provider, Member Services can assist you in finding and selecting a provider.
 Phone numbers are located on the back cover of this Evidence of Coverage.